Oct 06, 2024

 It is the intent of the administration of SUNY Broome Community College to comply and enforce the provisions of Public Health Law Article 21, Title IV, Section 2165-Immunization.

-All students registering for 6 or more credits and attending New York State colleges and universities are required to show proof of immunity against measles, mumps, and rubella, prior to attending classes.
+All students taking 6 or more credits and attending New York State colleges and universities are required to show proof of immunity against measles, mumps, and rubella, prior to attending classes.
 Individuals born before January 1, 1957, are exempt from this requirement.

-Proof of immunity to measles means two doses of measles vaccine on or after one’s first birthday and at least 30 days apart, physician documented history of disease, or serological evidence of immunity.
+Proof of immunity to measles means two doses of measles vaccine on or after one’s first birthday and at least 28 days apart, physician documented history of disease, or serological evidence of immunity.
 Proof of rubella immunity means one dose of rubella vaccine on or after the first birthday, or serologic evidence of immunity.
 Proof of mumps immunity means one dose of mumps vaccine on or after one’s first birthday, a physician documented history of disease, or serologic evidence of immunity.
+Non-compliance will result in holds being placed on your student account and will lead to deregistration from classes.
+Students are responsible for any fine incurred by the college for non-compliance.
+Visit sunybroome.edu/immunization for further information

 Meningococcal Meningitis Vaccination Response Form